8.15. Raspberry Pi control

 Warning

-If your linux has a graphical shell, you can use unsupported examples, among which there are examples that resemble XILab.
+If your Linux system has a graphical shell, you may run unsupported examples that provide a graphical interface similar to XILab.

 In a Linux-based OS, XIMC controllers must be recognized as a ttyACMn device and have a symbolic link in /dev/ximc/